macrat/ayd/README.md

 ```

 The output of the probe plugin will parsed the same way to [log file](#log-file), but all target URL will add `alert:` prefix and won't not show in status page.

+### Text encoding

+Ayd expects UTF-8 without BOM as input character encoding.

+But in Windows, you can use the system's default character encoding too, for example CP1252 or CP932.
+Ayd tries to decode as UTF-8 first, and then tries to use the system's default encoding.
+Ayd follows the BOM instead of using the system's default encoding if found it.

+The characters couldn't decode will replaced by U+FFFD that means unrecognized character before save to the log file.
+That means;
+- The log file is always valid UTF-8 even if your external command or plugin writes invalid characters.
+- You can lose information if external commands or plugins write invalid characters as current encoding.

 ### Other options